Brian-Pho/Textbook-Notes/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

 - No evidence has supported this idea but it seems plausible.
 - Thus, external control of firing mode is done by cortical and brainstem input.
 Directly, they depolarize relay cells to effect tonic firing, and indirectly, they hyperpolarize to effect burst firing.
 - Two types of input to thalamic relay cells
-    - Driver: inputs that convey basic information to the cortex.
+    - *Driver*: inputs that convey basic information to the cortex.
         - E.g. LGN for vision, VPN for somatosensory, and MGN for sound.
-    - Modulator: inputs that modulate the thalamic relay.
+    - *Modulator*: inputs that modulate the thalamic relay.
 - Summary of differences

 | Driver                                  | Modulator                             |